daoph/gitday1/PRODCODE.md

 # This is the bug master production code.
+FEATURE ADDDED!